Perch Lakes

 What are the best fishing spots on the lake?

-The lake edge at the ski clubrooms (where you first arrive) and Scoutland’s beach at the end of the tar-sealed road are the two most productive bank fishing spots.
+The lake edge at the ski clubrooms and Scoutland’s beach at the end of the tar-sealed road are the most productive bank-fishing locations.